acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 ### using the syllabary

 As you look though the syllabary, you will see several syllables that are toki pona words by themselves.
-Here are a few, see if you can figure out which words they are (click on the box to reveal the text):
+Here are a few, see if you can figure out which words they are (click on a spoiler box or tab through to reveal the answers):

-{% include image_dictionary.html definitions=page.word_definitions %}
+{% include image_dictionary.html definitions=page.word_definitions reveal_text='true' %}

 #### combining syllable blocks